An Expert Shares Her Sustainable Gardening Tips For Indoor & Outdoor Plants

-One of the most beautiful aspects of spring are the burst of blooms that we begin to see everywhere.
-From the cherry blossoms that are delighting the Northern Hemisphere to rows of lush garden plants being put on display for our home gardens- nature is showing off for our pleasure.
+One of the most beautiful aspects of spring is the burst of blooms that we begin to see everywhere.
+From the cherry blossoms that are delighting the Northern Hemisphere to rows of lush garden plants being put on display for our home gardens, nature is showing off for our pleasure.
 Yet, what many of us don’t realize is that for all the beauty that is being shown, many of us return the favor with unconscious gestures that can cause more harm than good.
 Did you know that a whopping 90 million pounds of pesticides are applied on lawns and gardens in the U.S yearly?
-Thirteen commonly used pesticides are linked to causing cancer in humans and eleven are considered deadly to bees.
+Thirteen commonly used pesticides are linked to causing cancer in humans, and eleven are considered deadly to bees.

 Part of our need for these chemicals lies in our tendency to plant only our favorites.
 But, it turns out that native plants are better able to withstand pests and weather conditions requiring less water while attracting pollinators and wildlife.
 For those of us unfamiliar with native plants from our region or how to naturally keep pests at bay, we might need a few sustainable gardening tips to inspire us this spring and help us to create biodiversity- a ‘new’ sustainable buzzword that is all about creating variety for a healthy ecosystem.

 To learn more about biodiversity and gardening tips, we reached out to Brandy Hall, who founded Shades of Green Permaculture in 2008.
-For more than a decade Brandy and her team have helped build and educate gardeners and companies about creating sustainable outdoor spaces.
-Located in the heart of Atlanta, Brandy uses her experience from growing up (her father is a builder and her mother and stepdad owned a plant nursery) and professional training to protect biodiversity, craft herbal medicine gardens and rebuild healthy soil and water systems.
+For more than a decade, Brandy and her team have helped build and educate gardeners and companies about creating sustainable outdoor spaces.
+Located in the heart of Atlanta, Brandy uses her experience from growing up (her father is a builder, and her mother and stepdad owned a plant nursery) and professional training to protect biodiversity, craft herbal medicine gardens, and rebuild healthy soil and water systems.
 In our chemical-driven society, Brandy believes in a holistic approach to preserving and celebrating nature.
-So, naturally she was quick to share tips about composting and crafting gardens that flourish even without our help.
+So, naturally, she was quick to share tips about composting and crafting gardens that flourish even without our help.

 What is biodiversity?
 How can we protect it?